fledge-iot/fledge/docs/91_version_history.rst

        - Flow Editor: The default UI for new installations now uses the flow-based editor instead of the tabular pipeline view, with an option to switch via Settings.
 Added a confirmation dialog to prevent accidental service disabling.
 Improved the appearance of the add filter interface.
 Additionally, plugin configuration performance within the flow editor has been optimized.
        - The look and feel of the south and north menu items has been improved with more intuitive icons.
        - The configuration tab has been improved to include navigation buttons to easily move between tabs.
-       - Added support for an optional schema property in JSON configuration.
-This schema defines the expected structure of the JSON object, enabling validation of its values.
-Additionally, it allows the user interface to retrieve the schema for rendering an improved form for JSON input.
-The schema will be stored in the configuration category similarly to how default values are managed for JSON configuration items.
        - The layout of the south service in the tabular view has been improved.